 We leaned heavily on the history of the venue for the printed stationery and website, borrowing illustrations and drawings from the Historic American Buildings Survey & Historic American Landscapes Survey provided by the Woodlands historians.

 Because of The Woodlands relationship with early American botany and landscape design, I knew I wanted to incorporate florals and trees that were significant to the estate.
-The Norway Maple was believed to be first introduced to the United States by William Hamilton, who inherited The Woodlands from his father.
+The Norway Maple was believed to be first introduced to the United States by William Hamilton, who inherited The Woodlands in the late 19th century.
 He also introduced the Lombardy Poplar and Ginko Biloba tree to the country.
-I fell in love with botanical prints from the late 19th century and ended up utilizing the Norway Maple leaf as a staple for our website.
+I fell in love with botanical prints from that time period and ended up utilizing the Norway Maple leaf as a staple for our website.

 We took a few passes with copy and typography in order to get the layout and feel just right.
 The font used for the invitations are Mrs Eaves set in Roman and Small Caps, designed by Zuzana Licko from Emigre.
 The invitations were printed by Paper Presentation on Fabriano Medioevalis stationary.